The following is the latest COVID-19 information from the federal government as of 2:30 p.m. on Tuesday, November 24.

 Centers for Disease Control and Prevention

-- CDC offers strategies for optimizing supplies of personal protective equipment.
+- The CDC has updated its information about strategies for optimizing providers’ supplies of N95 respirators.

 - The CDC has updated its FAQs for laboratories that perform COVID-19 tests.

 - The CDC has updated its guidance on infection control for nursing homes.